History of the Polish–Lithuanian Commonwealth (1764–1795): Great Sejm and May 3, 1791 Constitution

 The general enthusiasm generated by the reform had not been matched by a readiness to provide the necessary resources.
 The already partially reformed military consisted of no more than 18,500 soldiers (1788), and to enlarge that force, greatly improved finances and conscription methods were needed.
 With a half-year delay, in 1789 the Sejm passed a permanent 10% tax on szlachta profits, 20% on the income of the Catholic Church and other tax reforms.
 Municipal tax burdens had been repeatedly increased, but many rural property owners balked at paying their share and the Sejm was forced to reduce the numerical goal for the army to 65,000.
 Anachronistically small numbers were projected for the infantry component (about 50%), to provide employment for szlachta volunteers in the cavalry.

 Negotiations with Prussia continued under the new envoy Girolamo Lucchesini.
 The treaty was signed on March 29, 1790, despite the unresolved disagreements over Danzig and Thorn, which Prussia demanded but the Sejm would not give up.
 Prussia, however, soon lost interest in the alliance, because of the changing international situation, including a withdrawal of the Austrian threat to the Ottoman Empire.
 To Prussian politicians, cooperation with Russia appeared again to be their best bet for further territorial acquisitions at the expense of the Polish neighbor.

 The "patriots" in the Sejm went ahead with the reform plans nevertheless.
 The Deputation for the Betterment of the Form of the Government was appointed in 1789 to hasten the preparations.
 The King now joined the patriotic camp and participated.
 The Sejm was not dissolved upon the expiration of its two-year term, but election was held in fall of 1790 to complement the body of deputies.
-The projected reforms had generally gained popularity and support in the sejmiks where the selection took place and nearly 2/3 of the new deputies became participants in the reform process, which appeared to enjoy broad support in various segments of society.Sejmiks themselves were reformed first.
+The projected reforms had generally gained popularity and support in the sejmiks where the selection took place and nearly two-thirds of the new deputies became participants in the reform process, which appeared to enjoy broad support in various segments of society.Sejmiks themselves were reformed first.
 Only propertied szlachta could vote there from now, which deprived the magnates of much of their traditional clientele, but also violated the formal equality of nobles.
 Of great importance was the Free Royal Cities Act, passed on April 21, 1791, which satisfied the demands of the Black Procession.
 Townspeople gained personal legal inviolability, access to offices and distinctions, right to acquire rural land, independent self-government and limited representation in the sejm.
 Acquiring the noble status was made easier for burghers, while szlachta members would be allowed to practice trade and crafts in cities or hold offices there.
 Private towns were not included in the reform and full equality of the two estates was not realized, but the breakthrough legislation accomplished indisputable fundamental progress in political, social and economic relations.
 Considerable part of the conservative opposition no longer participated in the sejm debate and the statutes were passed without much resistance.